You are here

 The applicant must provide an application dossier that has been completed and structured in accordance with the relevant instructions specified in:

-- CTD Module 1: OTC medicines.
-Completed to the extent that it is applicable for all OTC application levels.
+- CTD Module 1: Administrative information for assessed listed medicines: completed to the extent that it is applicable for all assessed listed medicines application levels.

-- Module 2: Overviews, written summaries and tabulated summaries of the data contained in the Modules 3, 4 and 5.
-Completed to the extent that it is applicable for particular N3, N4, N5, C3 and C4 applications, as detailed in Appendix A: Specific mandatory requirements (Module 2).
+- Module 2: Overviews, written summaries and tabulated summaries of the data contained in Module 5, completed to the extent that it is applicable for particular L(A)2 and L(A)3 applications as detailed in Appendix A: Specific technical data requirements (Module 2).

 - Module 5: ICH M4E Common technical document for the registration of pharmaceuticals for human use - Efficacy (CPMP/ICH/2887/99 Rev 1 Efficacy).
-Completed to the extent that it is applicable for particular N4, N5, C3 and C4 applications, as detailed in Appendix A: Specific mandatory requirements (Module 5).
+Completed to the extent that it is applicable for particular L(A)2 and L(A)3 applications, as detailed in Appendix A: Specific technical data requirements.

 Content of the application dossier

-The application dossier must provide appropriate documentation (in the correct format and locations, as determined by the CTD modules) to allow a delegate of the Secretary to decide whether the medicine can be approved for registration on the Australian Register of Therapeutic Goods (ARTG).
+The application dossier must provide appropriate documentation (in the correct format and locations, as determined by the CTD modules) to allow a delegate of the Secretary to decide whether the medicine can be approved for listing in the ARTG.
 The exact content of the application dossier will vary according to the application level and type of medicine.

 Technical data requirements

-The technical information that is required in Module 2, 3, 4 and 5 for an application to be considered effective is at Appendix A - Specific technical data requirements.
+The technical information that is required in Module 5 for an application to be considered effective is at Appendix A – Specific technical data requirements.

 Where an application meets the description of more than one of the application types listed in Appendix A - Specific technical data requirements, data must be provided in accordance with the requirements for each application type that is relevant to the application.